24Ravikirankc/Profile/README.md

 - 👋 Hi, I’m Ravikiran kc
-- 👀 I’m interested in Java Development, React development, Technical Writing, Blogging, and Python..ETC...
+- 👀 I’m interested in Technical Writing, Data Analysis, Blogging and Python..ETC...
-- 🌱 I’m currently learning Node JS and AWS
+- 🌱 I’m currently exploring Python.
-- 💞️ I’m looking to collaborate on the Java projects
+- 💞️ I’m looking to collaborate to work on the Tech Pub and Data domain..
-- 📫 How to reach out to me: Ravikiran_24@yahoo.com
+- 📫 Mail me: Ravikiran_24@yahoo.com
 - 📫 Mob: +91 7348851546
 - 😄 Pronouns: ...
 - ⚡ Fun fact: Travel Freak, Reader
-- ✨ Blog: Kiraniyengar.com
+- ✨ Blog: Kiraniyengar.wordpress.com

 <!---
 24Ravikirankc/24Ravikirankc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.